EmilSuuronen/AI-Blaze/README.md

    ```
 3. Set up Firebase:
    - Create a Firebase project.
-   - Configure the Firebase settings in the project.
+   - Configure the Firebase .env settings and configuration for the project in /client.
-   - Create .env file with your firebase configuration

 4. You will need an Chat GPT api key from here [platform.openai.com](https://platform.openai.com/)
    - Create an .env file in /server folder with variable: OPENAI_CHATGPT_API_KEY=YOUR_API_KEY_HERE